ScriptRelics/Multiboot_Flash_Drive/My_Tweaks_and_must_have_programs_for_Kali_Linux.md

 ### Terminal Tweaks

 Open the Terminal.
 Lets change the information, color, and look of the terminal by configuring the Bash prompt.
-To do this we will need to edit the `.bashrc` file.
+To do this we will need to edit the `.bashrc` file. `/root/.bashrc`
 The .bashrc file is a shell script that runs every time you open a new shell.

-I have a handy .bashrc file that can be viewed [HERE.]()
+I have a handy [.bashrc file that can be viewed HERE.](../master/.bashrc)
-You are going to want to download it and overwrite it to the bashrc file. ****INLESS I FIND A BETTER WAY TO DO IT****
+You are going to want to download it and overwrite it to the bashrc file.

 ```
-#change to the Desktop
+#change directory to the Desktop - A good place to download to.
 cd /root/Desktop
 #Download the file
 wget https://raw.githubusercontent.com/newCodez99/Multiboot_Flash_Drive/master/.bashrc
-#replace it over the old .bashrc file
+#make a backup of the original .bashrc file just in case
+cp /root/.bashrc bashrc_backup
+#Paste our new .bashrc to the roof folder
 cp .bashrc /root/.bashrc
 #restart bash
 source ~/.bashrc
 ```
+You now have a TON of aliases and an updated command line.

 ### New Password